 As you can see, this suggested order of teaching the multiplication facts is exciting, motivating, and encourages success for your students!
 Let’s make multiplication as easy as possible!

 If you would like a printable copy of this suggested order of teaching, you can download one free from HERE.

-Join me for a free webinar outlining strategies for all of the facts, as well as this effective order for teaching the facts.
+Join me for a free mini-course outlining strategies for all of the facts, as well as this effective order for teaching the facts.
 It will only take about an hour to complete and you’ll leave with a ton of ideas, tips, and a PD certificate.
 REGISTER HERE.